axseinga/react-redux-calendar/README.md

 ### What I learned

-By doing this challenge I learned how to use React Redux, especially how to create actions and dispatch them.
-I learned how to approch class and functional components with Redux pattern and how to use thunk middleware.
-I had a chance to work more with React Hooks and to style my components with Styled Components technique.
+By doing this challenge I learned how to use React-Redux, especially how to create actions and dispatch them.
+I learned how to approach class and functional components with Redux pattern and how to use thunk middleware.
+I had a chance to work more with React Hooks and to style my components with the styled-components technique.

 ### Continued development